temporalio/temporal/docs/architecture/message-protocol.md

 message Message {}
 ```
 but first `message` word refers to protobuf messages and second `Message` is `protocolpb.Message`
 data struct used by Temporal.
-It is straight forward, but some fields need explanation.
+Most fields are self-explanatory, but some fields need explanation.

 ### `protocol_instance_id`
 is an identifier of the object which this message belongs to.
 Because currently messages are used for